-Alyce Miller (firstname.lastname@example.org), who came to Bloomington by way of the San Francisco Bay Area, is the author of three books of fiction and more than 200 short stories, poems, articles, and essays published in magazines and journals like Glimmer Train, New England Review, Iowa Review, Southern Review, Iowa Review, and Witness.
+Alyce Miller (firstname.lastname@example.org), came to Bloomington by way of the San Francisco Bay Area, is the author of three books of fiction and more than 200 short stories, poems, articles, and essays which have appeared in magazines and journals like Glimmer Train, The Sun, New England Review, Massachusetts Review, Southern Review, Iowa Review, Ploughshares, and Witness.

 Her first book, The Nature of Longing, won the Flannery O'Connor Award for Short Fiction, and was republished in paperback by W.W.
 Norton in 1995, and listed as a New and Noteworthy Paperback by both the New York Times and the Los Angeles Times.

 Her novel, Stopping for Green Lights, was published in 2000 by Anchor Doubleday.
 About it author Susan Straight wrote: “Reading Alyce Miller’s Stopping for Green Lights was like stepping into an intricately etched portrait of a time and place I remember.
 The voices are pitch-perfect, the people real as if they were riding in the car with me.
 Miller’s characters are confused, hilarious, heart-breaking, and memorable.
 She gives us her version of the Sixties in her own unique crystal ball, one attuned to race and place and a painful American coming-of-age.”